 It’s essential to know how much you owe each month to prepare for the worst-case scenario.
 A good rule of thumb for savings is to have enough money to cover two months of debt.

 In other words, if you spend $5,000 a month on your business debts, you should have at least $10,000 saved for rainy days.
 That way, you’ll avoid going into even more debt.
 It’s also very important that your business is registered as an LLC to protect your personal assets and yourself from liability should the business become overwhelmed by debt.
+Thankfully, there’s a helpful resource that can help you find the best LLC formation service available online.

 The easiest and best way to never run out of cash in the business is to stay on top of your spendings and earnings by creating cash flow forecasts.